 With so many placid thoughts running in my mind.
 I was feeling euphoric, watching an old man from the window seat of the bus.
-It’s been three years but his face is imprinted on my mind.
+It’s been two and a half years but his face is imprinted on my mind.
 The old man’s face possessed a calming aura that outshined his weary personality.

 So here’s an ode to that random old man, who evoked my interest in his untold story.
 I call him, the man with the saddest eyes: